 - Cogs are mostly propelled by sails, which make them difficult to sail, especially upwind, and they are hostage to breezes and currents in a way that the swift galley is not.
 However, it can better manage rough seas and its small crew and ample storage space give it greater freedom of movement, making it perfect for trade or equipment transport.

 - Carracks are large ocean-going vessels.
 They are stable in heavy seas, and roomy enough to carry provisions for long voyages.

-- Swan ships, so called in the Seven Kingdoms for their great white sails and figureheads which are often carved in the shape of birds, are large ocean-going vessels designed and built in the Summer Islands.
+- Swan ships, so called in the Seven Kingdoms for their great white sails and figureheads which are often carved in the shape of birds, are large ocean-going vessels designed and built in the Summer Isles.
 With a good wind behind them they can outrun any galley.
 However, they are helpless when becalmed.
 They have high masts and high forecastles.
 Summer Islanders have no warships and prefer trade and exploration to conquest, although their swan ships are ably defended.

 - Whalers are fat-bellied ships from Ibben, with hulls black with tar, used to hunt and process whales in the Shivering Sea.
 Ibbenese ships, though ungainly and smelly, are renowned for their strength, as they are built to weather any storm and withstand the assaults of the largest whales.

 - River galleys are shallow draft boats used to patrol and defend rivers like the Red Fork, the Trident, the Rhoyne, and the Noyne.
 Some can hold eighteen oarsmen and more fighters.

 - River runners are long and lean boats used to navigate rivers, such as the Blackwater Rush and the White Knife.

 - Ferries are used to transport passengers across bodies of water, such as the Blackwater Rush and the Trident.
 Wherries are also used for transport on rivers like the Blackwater.